mmayla/spendesk-3d-workshop/README.md

    - Teams work independently implementing their scene classes
    - Help with TypeScript interface questions
    - Encourage use of scene preview for testing
-3. **Grand Reveal** (10 min):
+3. **Showcase** (10 min):
-   - Open Master Scene to show all teams' work combined
+   - Teams present their individual scenes
-   - Run the Grand Tour to visit each district
+   - Demo each team's unique creation
-   - Celebrate the collective virtual world!
+   - Celebrate the creative diversity!

 ### Tips for Code-First Workshop
-- **Emphasize the interface contract** - scenes must implement `TeamSceneInterface`
+- **Emphasize creative freedom** - teams can create any environment they want
-- **Encourage scene validation** - use the validation panel to check implementations
+- **Encourage scene preview** - use the preview system to test and debug
-- **Promote tour points** - these make the grand reveal much more engaging
+- **Promote tour points** - these make showcasing much more engaging
-- **Help with positioning** - remind teams to use the `pos()` helper function
+- **Help with positioning** - remind teams about coordinate system (x, y, z)
 - **Take screenshots** of individual scene previews

 ## 🎉 Have Fun!

-The magic moment when individual scenes become districts in a shared virtual world never gets old.
-Enjoy building, creating, and exploring!
+Watch teams' creativity come to life as they build amazing 3D worlds from simple primitives.
+Enjoy the building, creating, and exploring!

 ---